tumelo-maja/delicate-care/README.md

 Learn CSS ::before and ::after in 4 minutes - used for nav hover/ footer underline (https://www.youtube.com/watch?v=dIUOWdwwZBw)

-JavaScript to collapse Bootsrap mobile navbar when navigating to in-page links
+JavaScript to collapse Bootstrap mobile navbar when navigating to in-page links

+Spell checker extension for grammar fixes in the readme (https://marketplace.visualstudio.com/items?itemName=streetsidesoftware.code-spell-checker)